Self-Guided Walking Tour in Zell am See

 AI Tourguide

 Standing on the Esplanade with Lake Zell in front of you and the Schmittenhöhe across the water?
-Open the app and it will tell you exactly which stop comes next, how far the Vogtturm and St. Hippolyt church are up in the old town, and what you are looking at.
-Let it guide the rest of the walk so you can keep your eyes on the lake.
+Open AI Tourguide in your browser, no app and no download, and a voice guide walks the whole route with you: it greets you, tells the story of the medieval Vogtturm and St. Hippolyt up in the old town, asks what you feel like seeing, and adapts as you go so you can keep your eyes on the lake.
+A real conversation built into the walk, not a recording.
+Start with 100 free credits.

 11 Languages Switch language anytime.
 No separate tour needed.